Skip to main content

 Chehalis-Centralia Railroad Eggspress Train

-Climb aboard a steam locomotive for a spring eggs-cursion through the Chehalis River Valley while the Easter Bunny hides candy-filled eggs and awaits your return.
+Climb aboard a steam locomotive for a spring eggs-cursion through the Chehalis River Valley with the Easter Bunny.
+Then, upon your return, hunt for candy-filled eggs and enjoy festivities including bounce houses, face-painting and more.
 Don’t forget to bring your own basket for the egg hunt (ages 12 and younger).

 Kitsap Live Steamers Easter Egg Hunt and Train Rides, Port Orchard